Child labour in India: Consequences of child labour

 The presence of a large number of child labourers is regarded as a serious issue in terms of economic welfare.
 Children who work fail to get necessary education.
 They do not get the opportunity to develop physically, intellectually, emotionally and psychologically.
 In terms of the physical condition of children, children are not ready for long monotonous work because they become exhausted more quickly than adults.
 This reduces their physical conditions and makes the children more vulnerable to disease.

 Children in hazardous working conditions are even in worse condition Children who work, instead of going to school, will remain illiterate which limits their ability to contribute to their own well-being as well as to the community they live in.
 Child labour has long term adverse effects for India.

-To keep an economy prospering, a vital criterion is to have an educated workforce equipped with relevant skills for the needs of the industries.
-The young labourers today, will be part of India's human capital tomorrow.
-Child labour undoubtedly results in a trade-off with human capital accumulation.
+Studies in economics show that long-term industrial growth depends on an educated workforce that has the skills businesses need.
+From this point of view, young people represent the foundation of a country's future workforce and economic potential.
+Research suggests that widespread child labor creates a direct trade-off by reducing the overall growth of this future human capital through a lower rate of capital accumulation.

 Child labour in India are employed with the majority (70%) in agriculture some in low-skilled labour-intensive sectors such as sari weaving or as domestic helpers, which require neither formal education nor training, but some in heavy industry such as coal mining.

 According to the International Labour Organization (ILO), there are tremendous economic benefits for developing nations by sending children to school instead of work.
 Without education, children do not gain necessary skills such as literacy and technical aptitude that would increase their productivity to enable them to secure higher-skilled jobs in future with higher wages that will lift them out of poverty.